DIDSR/LCD_CT/README.rst

 LCD_RST is compatible with Octave, however some functions such as `medfilt2` are not loaded by default, follow the command line instructions, e.g.: `pkg load image` to have `medfilt2` available, this only needs to be done once for a given Octave session.

+To generate simulated CT images of background and signal modules of the MITA-LCD phantom (CCT189), first download MIRT (the github version) from https://github.com/JeffFessler/mirt and the run the file "setup.m" included in MIRT to add all the MIRT subdirectories to the MATLAB path.
+Then you can run "MakeCT_CCT189.m" to generate simualted CT images.

 Getting Started
 ---------------